-The attorneys and lawyers at Hood National Law Group are now seeking victims of any form of sexual assault, including rape; that might have taken place at Massage Envy; we want to hear from you!
+The attorneys and lawyers at National Injury Help are now seeking victims of any form of sexual assault, including rape; that might have taken place at Massage Envy; we want to hear from you!

 You may qualify to receive a large cash award and financial compensation from claims and settlements from this Massage Envy lawsuit.
 You may have trusted Massage Envy and your therapist but if you were violated in any manner (raped, groping, fondling, forced oral copulation) – take action now; in doing so you may even protect others from this terrible situation.

 The original news story was made public by the website BuzzFeed.com alleging 180 women has been sexually assaulted in various locations.
 This may just be the tip of the iceberg, and more victims may come to light.

 One victim Susan Ingram, who is currently suing Massage Envy, appeared on ABC News telling of her assault during her seventh massage session with therapist James Dater.
 He is now in jail after entering a guilty plea to assaulting 9 women.
 The basis of her lawsuit is that she claims Massage Envy “knew of at least one prior assault.”

 Another victim Danielle Dick, who is a professor at Virginia Commonwealth University, is suing Massage Envy for more than 2 million dollars.
 She refused to accept a cash settlement after she was assaulted in 2015 in Henrico County Virginia.
 She spoke about the incident on “Good morning America” and stated:

 “Powerful corporations, like powerful men, cannot expect to get away with this behavior or get off with a mere apology anymore.”